Knez (singer): Career

 In 1992, Knez began his solo career and appeared at the Belgrade Pop Festival, MESAM, with the song, "Da l' si ikada mene voljela".
 In that same year, Knez recorded his first album, Kao magija, with the help of former band member, guitarist Leo Đokaj and songwriters, Ljubo Jovović and Zlatko Jovović.
 In 1994, Knez recorded his second album, Iz dana u dan.
 In 1996, Knez recorded his third album, Automatic.
 This album was the highest-selling album.
 The biggest concert he had in his career was in Sava Center.
 In 1999, a compilation was released under the name, The Best of Knez, which included 18 old songs, 2 new songs, "Nijedna žena na svijetu" and "Ti ne znaš ko sam ja", and a remix of "Kao magija".
 In 2000, he competed in the Budva 2000 Festival with the song, Vjeruj, which won the first place.
 In 2001, Knez recorded his fourth album, Daleko, visoko.
 In 2003, Knez recorded his fifth album, Ti me znaš.
 He won the third place at the Music Festival Budva 2006.
 In 2005, Knez recorded his sixth album, Vanilla.

 On 31 October 2014, it was officially announced that Knez would represent Montenegro at Eurovision Song Contest 2015 in Vienna, Austria.
 Performing in Montenegrin with his song "Adio", Knez came ninth in the second semi-final, and ranked 13th in the Grand Final with 44 points, making this, up to date, Montenegro's most successful entry.
 Song Adio has two versions, in French and English.
 English version is written by Milica Fajgelj, Tami Rodriguez, Nicole Rodriguez and Dunja Vujadinovic.

 Knežević collaborated with actor and academic Branislav Lečić on the popular Bubamara ballad.

 Personal life

-Between 1995 and 2013 he was married to Ninoslava Knežević, with whom he has two daughters, one of which is Ksenija Knežević from the girl group Hurricane.
+Between 1995 and 2013 he was married to Ninoslava Knežević, with whom he has two daughters, one of which is Ksenija Knežević who was a member the girl group Hurricane (2017-2022).